top of page

 Nicodemus asked Jesus about the meaning of being "born again."

-He was reluctant to speak with Jesus during the day.
+He was reluctant and fearful to speak with Jesus during the day.

 The Book of Exodus comes after the Book of Genesis.

-This book tells about the exodus of the Israelites out of Egypt.
+This book tells about the Israelite slaves being freed from Egypt.

 Moses had a speech impediment, so Aaron was his spokesperson.